MedKhalil19/Objects_counting/README.md

 4. **Choose Your Counting Mode**
    Select which counting mode you want to use (real-time, image, or video processing) and run the respective script.
 ---

 ⚠️ **Note**: Due to the size of the project video, I will be uploading it to my LinkedIn profile.
-Watch it on my LinkedIn to prove my work: [objects_counting's LinkedIn]([https://www.linkedin.com/feed/update/urn:li:activity:7261845336736808963/)]
+Watch it on my LinkedIn to prove my work: [objects_counting's LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7261845336736808963/)

+---

+This should correctly display the clickable link to your LinkedIn video.
+Let me know if you need any further adjustments!

 ---